 We often schedule a lot of our phone interviews after-hours.
 If these times are more convenient than daytime business hours for participants we'll oblige even if it is as late as 9:00 or 10:00 p.m.

 Heck, I've even completed interviews for a global manufacturing firm with participants in India at 3:00 a.m.
 Whatever it takes.

 This cannot be hammered home enough for healthcare.
 It is important for you as the market research team to accommodate the availability of the doctor not for the doctor to accommodate the availability of the market researcher.

 Please keep this perspective in mind.

-Work around the doctors' schedules, not your schedule.
+- Work with the doctors' schedules, not your schedule.

-Fact is fact, doctors run a business just like everyone else.
+Fact is a fact, doctors run a business just like everyone else.

 If they are asked to participate in a market research study, many will do the simple math.
 "If I get paid $500 per hour to deal with patients, why would I step away for 1-hour to do an interview with a healthcare market research company for $100?"